luv-singh-ai/profile_creation/README.md

 ## Usage

-1. To start a conversation with the bot, start having a conversation by saying hey, hello or I have a complaint
+1. To start a conversation with the bot, start having a conversation by saying hey or hello
-2. Start by typing '/start' and then select your language from the dropdown menu.
+2. Select your language from the dropdown menu.
+3. Input all details to create your profile